 But more than just beauty, this quiet, modest site, the Kigali Genocide Memorial is one of the world’s truly special places.
 It’s a sentinel, a beacon of light, from the hilly heart of Africa, that sends a message of fundamental importance, not just for Rwanda or the continent, but for the whole of humanity.

-First and foremost, it’s a place of sanctity and remembrance and was built by the Aegis Trust (founded by James Smith who also set up the UK’s Holocaust Centre) and the Kigali City Council to give dignified burials for genocide victims – it opened in April 2004, exactly ten years after the genocide.
+First and foremost, it’s a place of sanctity and remembrance and was built by the Aegis Trust and the Kigali City Council to give dignified burials for genocide victims – it opened in April 2004, exactly ten years after the genocide.

 (This is part of a serialised post called Letters from the Heart of Africa and can be read as a stand-alone piece of narrative or as part of the series.
 Background and a table of contents can be found here).